 Not all cases of ingrown toenails require surgery, yet some do.
 Why is this such a problem that surgical intervention is sometimes needed?
-Let’s start by looking at ingrown toenail symptoms and how they can make life miserable.

 - Inherited structure – Nails that are unusually curved are more likely to become ingrown than those featuring a more typical shape.
 Out of the various causes of ingrown toenails, this is the biggest one.

 - Physical trauma – The second-biggest cause of ingrown nails is physical trauma from dropping something heavy onto a foot, accidentally (we hope!) kicking a wall or solid object, or sports injuries.
 As if the ingrown toenail isn’t bad enough, this can also increase your risk for a fungal nail infection (since fungus now has an entryway into a warm, protected environment).